Cantiere del Pardo launches its new Grand Soleil flagship

 The GS Plus 80 LC’s narrow bow ensures a smooth entry into the water

-The yacht can accommodate eight guests across four cabins, including the owner’s at the bow and three guest cabins towards the midships that can be configured as twins or doubles.
-There are two cabins for a crew of four aft, with dedicated access.
+The yacht can accommodate eight guests across four cabins, including the owner’s cabin at the bow and three guest cabins towards amidships that can be configured as twins or doubles.
+There are two cabins for a crew of four aft, with dedicated crew access.

 The main saloon with an L-shaped sofa and a cosy dining area looks light and spacious thanks to the panoramic windows and skylights.
 The Bianca II’s interior features a contemporary luxe style with cream and wood shades dominating the colour palette and blending with oak furnishings.